I am assuming you mean in light of the recent unrest?

 I was there last weekend - Muscat - and felt perfectly safe.
 Friends were camping near the Dubai border and again no problems.

-Another friend was driving in Sohar when the unrest was happening and didnt even realise. about 9 years ago there's definitely pressure on the Sultan of Oman to democratise, and the "Egypt effect" is certainly in evidence there.
+Another friend was driving in Sohar when the unrest was happening and didnt even realise. over 9 years ago there's definitely pressure on the Sultan of Oman to democratise, and the "Egypt effect" is certainly in evidence there.
 But the Sultan has so far responded with acquiescence and promises of reform.
 It seems he's seen the writing on the wall and has wisely opted to accept change rather than go down the blood-soaked path that Bahrain appears to have chosen.